ZZ9000 for Amiga

 - Important: To use ZZ9000 with Amiga 500, you need a Zorro II adapter like Rob Cranley's Z-500 or the Checkmate 1500 Zorro adapter.

-Status (February 18, 2021): We have completed shipping of Batch 5 several weeks ago, but some orders are still traveling, esp. to the US.
+Status (March 1, 2021): We have completed shipping of Batch 5 several weeks ago, but some orders are still traveling, esp. to the US.
 These are delayed due to the pandemic.
-Batch 6 is now in production and is estimated to ship end of March 2021.
+Batch 6 is now in production, but was delayed due to CNY and part sourcing delays.
+It is estimated to ship beginning of April 2021.

-If you order today, you will be in Batch 7, which is planned to ship in June 2021.
+If you order today, you will be in Batch 7, which is planned to ship in June/July 2021.

 More technical information: https://mntre.com/zz9000Updates are posted on Twitter and Mastodon.